Visaranai: Production

 The film was adapted from the novel titled Lock up, written by M. Chandrakumar, an auto rickshaw driver in Coimbatore.
 Vetrimaaran chose to begin the film before the schedule for his other venture Vada Chennai (2018) and signed up actors Attakathi Dinesh and Aadukalam Murugadoss to play convicts in the film.
-The film earlier had the working titles of Kutravaali and Lock-Up, during the first schedule in Guindy.
-The first half of the film was finished completely in September 2014 in locations across Hyderabad.
+The film earlier had a working title Kutravaali.
 The director later announced that the film would be an experimental film lasting only 60 minutes.
-Anandhi joined the cast as heroine in October 2014, being selected after Vetrimaran was impressed with her performance in his production venture, Poriyaalan (2014) and Prabhu Solomon's Kayal (2014).
+Anandhi joined the cast in October 2014, being selected after Vetrimaran was impressed with her performance in his production venture, Poriyaalan (2014) and Prabhu Solomon's Kayal (2014).
 Telugu film actor Ajay Ghosh stated that he played the role of an inspector in the film and would appear throughout the first half.

 Release

-The satellite rights of the film were sold to STAR Vijay.
-The film is also available as VOD on Netflix.
+Visaranai was released in theatres on 5 February 2016.
+The film had its television premiere on 10 October the same year on Star Vijay.